 '''

 "intro-video": {

 "kind": "exp-lookit-instruction-video",

-"instructionsVideo": [
+"instructionsVideo":

 {

-"src": "https://raw.githubusercontent.com/lookit/template-study-stim/
+"src": "https://raw.githubusercontent.com/lookit/template-study-stim/master/

+→tetris/mp4/Lookit_Template_First_Instructions.mp4",

 "type": "video/mp4"

 }

 ],

 "introText": "Welcome to the study!
-Please watch this video to get started. \n(Or.,
+Please watch this video to get started. n(Or{-})

-\leftrightarrowyou can read the summary to the right if you prefer.)",
+\rightarrow you can read the summary to the right if you prefer.)",

 "transcriptTitle": "Video summary",

 "transcriptBlocks": [

-{
+ł

 "title": "Background information about the study",

 "listblocks": [

 {

-"text": "Your baby does not need to be with you at this point in...
+"text": "Your baby does not need to be with you at this point in the.

--the study.
+→study.
 We will let you know when it is time to get your baby."

 },

 {

 "text": "Mental rotation, or the ability to manipulate internal.

--representations of objects, is an important spatial ability.
-Spatial abilities are,
+→representations of objects, is an important spatial ability.
+Spatial abilities are

+\rightarrow important for understanding objects, reading maps, mathematical reasoning, and

--navigating the world.
-Thus, the development of mental rotation is an important
+\rightarrownavigating the world.
+Thus, the development of mental rotation is an important.

--milestone.
+\rightarrow milestone.
 In the current study, we are interested in examining whether babies in

-\leftrightarrowgeneral can mentally rotate simple objects."
+→general can mentally rotate simple objects."

-}

 1

 },

 {

 "title": "Preview of what your baby will see"

 },

 {

 "listblocks": [

-{

-"text": "Your baby will be shown two identical Tetris shapes on.
+"text": "Your baby will be shown two identical Tetris shapes on the

-the screen; one on the left and one on the right.
-The shapes appear and continues on next page)
+\rightarrow screen; one on the left and one on the right.
+The shapes appear and disappear,

 \rightarrow changing their orientation each time they reappear.
 On one side, the rotation will

-'''
+\rightarrow always be possible.
+Sometimes, on the other side, a mirror image of the shape will be

-3.7 exp-lookit-instruction-video mentally rotate objects, they should spend different.
-71 amounts of time watching these two kinds of stimuli."
+\rightarrow presented.
+If babies can mentally rotate objects, they should spend different amounts

+→of time watching these two kinds of stimuli."
-'''

 }

-1
+]

 },

 {

-"title": "What's next?",
+"title": "What's next?".

 "listblocks": [

 {

+'''

+'''

-"text": "Because this is an online study, we will check to make.
+"text": "Because this is an online study, we will check to make sure.

--sure that your webcam is set up and working properly on the next page, so we can,
+\rightarrow that your webcam is set up and working properly on the next page, so we can record.

-↔record your baby's looking behavior during the study."
+→your baby's looking behavior during the study."

 },

 {

-"text": "Following that page, you will be given an opportunity to...
+"text": "Following that page, you will be given an opportunity to

--review the consent information and we will ask that you record a short video of...
+\rightarrowreview the consent information and we will ask that you record a short video of

-⇔yourself giving consent to participate in this study."
+→yourself giving consent to participate in this study."

 },

 {

 "text": "We will then ask you questions about your baby's motor.

 →abilities."

 },

+{

-"text": "After you are finished with the consent page and.
+"text": "After you are finished with the consent page and questions,

-\rightarrowquestions, you will be provided with more detailed information about what to do
+\rightarrowyou will be provided with more detailed information about what to do during the study

-→during the study and how to get started."
+\rightarrow and how to get started."

 }

+]

 }

 ],

 "warningText": "Please watch the video or read the summary before proceeding.",

 "nextButtonText": "I'm ready to make sure my webcam is connected!",

 "title": "Study instructions",

 "showPreviousButton": false

+}

 '''